-The Senate of Nova Roma is a council where a select few citizens, mostly former or current magistrates, can discuss the state of the Republic and issue statements on what course of action they perceive most beneficial.
-These may be advisory or decisive in nature, the latter mostly in regards to appointments.
+The Senate of Nova Roma is a council where a select few citizens, mostly former or current magistrates, can discuss the state of the Republic and issue Senatus consultum as directives.
+They can also issue the Senatus consultum ultimum.
+These are virtually all decisive in nature, the latter sometimes in regards to appointments.
 It is said by Polybian theorists to represent the element of oligarchy in the Roman political equilibrium.

 Current consuls, praetors, censors and appointed senators are members of the Nova Roman Senate.
 Senators are appointed by the censors.
 The list of senators is regularly revised by the censors, but senators removed either by nota or under the terms of the lex Popillia senatoria are removed from the list until the nota is removed and they are returned to the Senate by the Censors as a senator.

 Tribunes of the plebs are entitled to attend the sessions of the Senate but not vote, unless they are also a senator.

 The decisions appointing new senators or removing existing senators

 Such appointments or removals are made by both censors after confirmation by vote of the Senate on any of their proposed changes.

 The current album senatorum

 The current senators are in order of senatorial rank :

 |1.
 De.
 Iunius Palladius Invictus||(on leave)||Nova Britannia Citerior|

 |2.
 L. Cornelius Sulla Felix||Princeps Sen.||America Deserta|